Findings on muscular and skeletal degeneration

 Young and older wild rabbits (O. cuniculus) are constantly exercising

-House rabbits often do not have the possibility to develop as their wild brothers and sisters, as they are often confined in small hutches or cages with poor possibilities to exercise their muscles and develop strength.
-This will inevitably lead to systemic hypoplasia underdevelopment of tissues or organs) and the development of physiological, physical and/or behavioral disorders.
+House rabbits are often unable to develop as fully as their wild counterparts due to their confinement in small hutches or cages, which limits their exercise and strength-building abilities.
+This will inevitably lead to systemic hypoplasia (underdevelopment of tissues or organs) and the development of physiological, physical and/or behavioural disorders.

 Physical disorders include:

 · Overweight.
-The lack of exercise needed to burn calories and a rich diet will undoubtedly lead to overweight and accumulation of fat in female and male rabbits.
-This can lead to the development of (ulcerative) pododermatitis, cardiovascular problems, and skin problems, due to the inability to groom properly.
+The lack of exercise required to burn calories and a diet high in fat will inevitably result in weight gain in both female and male rabbits.
+The failure to groom properly can result in the development of ulcerative pododermatitis, cardiovascular problems and skin problems.

 Physiological disorders include: